rippa86/new_workshop/exercise1.md

 To view the new branch, click the `< > code` tab and select branch `Development`.

+Great, we have a new empty project in Git.
+Pretty simple :)

 ## Step 2: Creating Credentials in AAP

-Now that Git is set up, we're going to create 2 new credentials in AAP.
-One credential is to interact with our host, and another is for AAP itself.
+Now that Git is set up, we're going to create 3 new credentials in AAP.
+The Credentials are Service accounts we're going to required to authenticate into different parts of our environment.
+Consisting of: Machine Cred for our Windows Host, AAP Cred for AAP and Source Control for Gitea.

+To create these simple do the following:
 1. Open and Log into AAP with the information provided in the "Ansible Workshop - Ansible for Windows Automation Access Details" page.
 2. Under Resources, click **Credentials** and then press **Add**.
 3. Create a new Credential called `AAP` with the following details: